erik73/addon-tellsticklive/tellsticklive/DOCS.md

 After installation you are presented with an example configuration.

-1. Adjust the add-on configuration to match your devices (see Configuration section below)
+1. Adjust the app configuration to match your devices (see Configuration section below)
 2. Save the add-on configuration by clicking the "SAVE" button
 3. Start the add-on